jladrover/budg-it/README.md

-# Budgeting Web-Application
+# Budg-It
-This is a simple MERN stack web-app that allows you to track transactions with name, description, and date fields.
+This is a simple MERN stack web application that allows you to track transactions with name, description, and date fields.
 A total balance calculation based on the transactions entered is provided as well.
 Entries are stored in a serverless instance on MongoDB atlas.

 ## Tech stack
 1. MongoDB: Database for storing transactions